-Here the main idea is to reveal somehow the possible asymmetry between nodes by assuming some sort of flow on the links, and then check if these flows exhibit any kind of overall directionality or not.
+Here, the main idea is to reveal somehow the possible asymmetry between nodes by assuming some sort of flow along the links, and then checking whether or not these flows exhibit any kind of overall directionality.
 One way to do so is to find all of the elementary cycles in the network, count the edges participating in them, and divide this number by the total number of edges.
-This approach works for undirected and directed graphs as well; in directed graphs, only directed cycles matter.
-(A cycle is elementary if no vertex appears in it twice).
+This approach works for both directed and undirected graphs; in directed graphs, only directed cycles matter.
+(A cycle is elementary if no vertex appears in it twice.)

-All the elementary cycles in a directed graph can be found simply using Johnson's algorithm (Johnson 1975), which is O((N+E)(c+1)) where N is the number of nodes, E is the number of edges and c is the number of elementary cycles.
-The case of undirected graphs is a bit more tricky as the union of two elementary cycles with at least one shared edge is also an elementary cycle (after removing the shared edges from the union), thus we can expect a lot more cycles than for directed graphs where this condition does not hold.
+All of the elementary cycles in a directed graph can be found simply by using Johnson's algorithm (Johnson 1975), which is O((N + E)(c + 1)), where N is the number of nodes, E is the number of edges and c is the number of elementary cycles.
+The case of undirected graphs is a bit trickier, as the union of two elementary cycles with at least one shared edge is also an elementary cycle (after removing the shared edges from the union), and thus, we can expect a far greater number of cycles than that for directed graphs for which this condition does not hold.
 It is therefore common to search for a cycle base instead, i.e., a set of cycles such that every other cycle can be reproduced from selected base cycles by taking their disjoint unions.
 Since every edge that participates in a cycle must also participate in one of the base cycles, finding a cycle base is enough for our purposes.

 Luo and Magee (2011) proposed the opposite of this measure (i.e., the fraction of edges not participating in cycles) as a hierarchy measure for directed networks.
-A big advantage of this approach is its simplicity.
+One big advantage of this approach is its simplicity.